From an original design by Gary Pickles

 Complete with a heavy stone base, enabling it to sit in a pond, or pebble pool.

-Connection of the pump is from below the base, so all pipes and fittings are discreetly concealed.
+Connection of the pump is from below the base, so all pipes and fittings can be discreetly concealed.

 Gary has been producing his range of copper fountains in a modest workshop in East Yorkshire, England, since 1999.
 He produces high quality pieces from the best materials and all from original designs.